Running a business from a rented property

 Although some of the points about working from home apply, there are further legal and financial issues to consider.

 As a tenant, you must notify your landlord and ask permission to run your business from home.
 Before legislation changed in 2015, this might have proved difficult as landlords were generally advised to refuse requests to establish home businesses.
-However, the Small Business and Employment Act 2015 (the Act) recognised the changing work environment and simplified the situation.
+However, the Small Business and Employment Act 2015 (the Act) introduced the concept of “home business tenancies”, allowing certain low-impact businesses to be carried on at home with the landlord’s consent.

-If a business meets the Act’s criteria as ‘a business of a kind that might reasonably be carried on at home’, then the landlord can agree to your renegotiate request.
+If a business meets the Act’s criteria as ‘a business of a kind that might reasonably be carried on at home’, the landlord may choose to grant consent, subject to the terms of the tenancy agreement and any applicable restrictions.
 Although the Act doesn’t specify the types of business that meet the criteria, these might include secretarial services, freelance writing or translation, accountancy or financial advisory services – generally service-related businesses.
 Self-employed plumbers, builders, hairdressers and beauticians, window cleaners and other trades might use rented properties as their office for doing estimates or accounts.

 There are certain characteristics that might lead a landlord to reasonably refuse your request.
 The business should not alter the appearance of the property or involve large numbers of people visiting.
 And, it should not be noisy or cause disruption to the neighbours.
 That would probably rule out catering businesses that serve customers on the premises, any business using heavy machinery or providing noisy repair services on the premises.

 If the landlord gives permission to run the business from home, you may have to renegotiate utility and other costs if they are included in your rent, and the landlord may have to change the tenancy agreement.
-You must also take out business insurance and you should also ask your local council if you are liable for business rates as well as council tax.
+You should consider whether business insurance is required, particularly if clients, equipment, or stock are involved and you should also ask your local council if you are liable for business rates as well as council tax.

 It’s important to remember that the landlord’s permission only applies to one type of business – the one that you requested.
-If you change the original business or set up an additional business, the agreement would become invalid.
+If the nature of the business changes, further consent from the landlord may be required.

 Landlords allowing business from home